-In early 2017 I worked part-time for Silicon Valley based IT company Repl.it - alongside people from Google and Facebook - writing interactive coding courses.
+In early 2017 (at 16 years old) I worked part-time for Silicon Valley based IT company Repl.it - alongside people from Google and Facebook - writing interactive coding courses.
 Later in the year I interned at Root - a company revolutionizing banking - under the guidance of Malan Joubert, founder of SnapScan.

-I took this experience and developed an app that's - when it launches - going to change the face of secure banking.
+I took this experience and developed a secure banking app which generates a random pin for each tansaction and keeps your card disabled, except right when you need it.
 Also, I attended the Google Cloud developers' conference which gave me insight into cloud storage and computing, making my current project possible.

 Did I mention I'm still in high school?

 Bestee completely out-performs other virtual assistants.
 While they take a few seconds to respond, Bestee is literally instant.
 What is more - unlike other virtual assistants - she works offline.
 This means she's always there for you, wherever you go.

 But Bestee is more than just a virtual assistant; she's your best friend.

 Due to the popularity this gained on Facebook, I decided to turn it into a proper article.

 For the past 4 years I've been using a gaming laptop (Packard Bell TS11...) as my daily driver and gaming machine.